Home

 What are the pros and cons of caravanning?

-We've spent just over two weeks on a caravan and just over six weeks on another.
-This is just two caravans, so we lack much perspective on this issue.
-We liked the caravans enough to sign up for three more, though.
+We've spent just over two weeks on a caravan and just over six weeks on another, and around sixty days each on two others.
+This was four caravans in six years.
+We liked all the caravans enough to sign up for more still.

-The leaders of these guided caravans have usually done a thorough job scoping out good places to eat and stay and sightsee.
+The leaders of these guided caravans do a thorough job scoping out good places to eat and stay and sightsee.
 We enjoyed all the dining experiences and sightseeing, and the campgrounds were as good as, if not better, than what we would have found.
 But the caravan's camping site budget is higher than ours.
-That's a good thing, too.
+That's a good thing and a bad thing, too.
 Let us explain.

 We could, for less money, take trips on the same routes as the caravans.
 We are almost certain we would scrimp in places the caravan doesn't, and we would therefore fail to participate in many good experiences.
 While the caravan is more expensive than our self-guided travels, we plan no more than one caravan per year and budget for it as best we can.

-The only downside to caravans, for us, is the relentless pace.
-We're very spoiled in respect to travel pace, since we live in our Airstream all year.
-We can knock out miles like crazy, and try our best not to.
+The only downsides to caravans, for at least one of us, are the relentless pace and the greater expense than our normal budget.
+We're very spoiled in respect to travel pace, since we live together in our Airstream all year.
+We can knock out miles like crazy, and we try our best not to.
 We are perfectly happy driving 60 or 100 miles in one day and not driving again for days.
 But on caravans you either go with the group, every two or three days, or you forfeit the prepaid meals, activities, and camping for any days you miss.
-We're too cheap to want to give away much of what we feel we paid for.
+We're too cheap to want to give away much of what we feel we paid for so we go along and enjoy it greatly in the end.

 Return to top

-We have only stayed in three KOAs, and have visited several others.
-Two of the KOAs we visited seemed absolutely top drawer, with great facilities and sites and location.
+We have stayed in several pricey campgrounds, and have visited several others.
+Two of them we visited seemed absolutely top drawer, with great facilities and sites and location.
 All this, regardless of brand or ownership, comes at a price.
-At these two KOAs, you get what you pay for.
+At these, you get what you pay for.

-The KOA in Okeechobee also seems best in class, with far more amenities than the resort we rented in.
-A nice nine hole golf course, four tennis courts, two swimming pools, and lots of nice programs and spaces complement this pretty park.
-We're not paying nearly what the KOA charges, so Jim drives 15 miles to play golf and 6 miles to play tennis.
+One in Okeechobee FL seems best in class and has far more amenities than a resort we've rented nearby.
+A nice nine hole golf course, four tennis courts, two swimming pools, and lots of nice programs and spaces complement this pretty central Florida park.
+We didn't pay nearly what that CG charges, so Jim drives 15 miles to play golf and 6 miles to play tennis.
 Maybe it would be worth paying more to have these on the premises?

-The KOAs just north and just south of Charlotte, NC, are not places we would choose to stay.
-We found them unattractive, too close to the highway, and they don't offer much that interests us.
-Like I said in the first paragraph, maybe you get what you pay for.
+Some pricey CGs are not places we would choose to stay.
+We sometimes find them unattractive, too close to the highway, and they don't offer much that interests us.
+Or they're amazingly expensive for our budget.
+As mentioned in the first paragraph, you get what you pay for and our tastes are somewhat inelegant.

-We eschew private campgrounds because they're almost always costlier than our budget can sustain and we don't usually care about the amenities.
-Our favorite campgrounds are woodsy and a little isolated, like many of Canada's Provincial Parks and many of the State and National Parks.
+We sometimes eschew private campgrounds because they're almost always costlier than our budget can sustain and we don't usually care about the amenities.
+Our favorite campgrounds are woodsy and a little isolated, like many of Canada's Provincial Parks and National Parcs and many of the U.S. State and National Parks.
 We might find a lot of privacy or we might meet lots of fellow travelers -- either way, we seem to meet more people in these parks.
-Perhaps they spend more time outside their RVs?
+Perhaps they spend more time outside their RVs than resort RVers?

 Return to top